upbound/up/README.md

 ## Setup

-Users typically begin by either logging in to [Upbound Cloud] or installing [UXP].
+Users typically begin by either logging in to Upbound or installing [UXP].

-### Upbound Cloud Login
+### Upbound Login

-`up` uses profiles to manage sets of credentials for interacting with [Upbound Cloud].
+`up` uses profiles to manage sets of credentials for interacting with [Upbound Cloud] and Upbound Enterprise.
 You can read more about how to manage multiple profiles in the [configuration documentation].
 If no `--profile` flag is provided when logging in the profile designated as default will be updated, and if no profiles exist a new one will be created with name `default` and it will be designated as the default profile.

 ```
-up cloud login
+up login
 ```

 ### Install Universal Crossplane